-- Fixed income securities The fair value of this investment class is estimated using various techniques, which may consider recently executed transactions in securities of the issuer or comparable issuers and market price quotations (when observable).
+- Fixed income securities The fair value of this investment class is estimated using various techniques, which may consider recently executed transactions in securities of the issuer or comparable issuers, market price quotations (when observable), bond spreads, fundamental data relating to the issuer and credit default swap spreads.
 Most corporate debt securities, commercial paper and certificates of deposit are priced based on transaction prices, quotations, or similar observable inputs and are categorized in Level 2.
 U.S. government debt securities are valued using a model that incorporates market observable data, such as reported sales of similar securities, broker quotes, yields, bids, offers, and reference data.
 Certain securities are valued principally using dealer quotations. - Money market funds are valued at their respective publicly available net asset value.
-Money market funds are categorized in Level 1.

-Private placement investment - A market approach is used for valuing this investment class.
+Money market funds are categorized in Level 1. - Private placement investment A market approach is used for valuing this investment class.
 Under the market approach, the Fund utilizes information from management along with publicly-traded comparable market transaction information to determine a price per share.
 The private placement investment is categorized in Level 3.